ChrisDuffley/stationPlaylist/addoninternals.md

 There were two issues with Cart Explorer version 2: confusing statements when cart insert mode was active, and inability to detect that cart editing is finished.
 Cart insert mode allows broadcasters to press the cart command to have the file inserted into the playlist as a regular track.
 Inability to detect cart edit completion meant one had to reenter Cart Explorer to view updated cart assignments.

 The first issue was solved by telling users that Cart Explorer was active while cart insert mode was active.
-The resolution to the second issue required a bit of work, and involved rewriting parts of Cart Explorer (now version 3), which is included as of add-on 17.01 (optimized in 17.04).
+The resolution to the second issue required a bit of work, and involved rewriting parts of Cart Explorer (version 3), which is included as of add-on 17.01 (optimized in 17.04).
 The biggest difference is recording file modification timestamps for carts when carts dictionary is being built (see above), and if cart edit is turned off, checking the timestamps of newly modified cart banks against previous timestamps (when cart edit is off, when cart assignments have changed, cart files are written back to disk) and skipping unmodified cart banks.
 In spring 2017, this was further optimized by allowing carts dictionary to be modified on the fly (only changed bits will be modified, including possible new assignments, changes and deletions).
 This means no more need to reenter cart Explorer when cart assignments have changed, a huge relief for broadcasters who need to change cart assignments for holidays or other special occasions.

+For the next eight years, Cart Explorer 3 helped broadcasters using local Studio explore carts.
+This work was revisited in 2025 due to two significant changes explained below.

+### Cart Explorer version 4: supporting 64-bit NVDA and Remote Studio

+StationPlaylist suite of applications are 32-bit programs, and so was NVDA until late 2025.
+Communication between 32-bit programs was smooth, but problems arose when a 64-bit screen reader tried to communicate with 32-bit apps.

+Two problems with 64-bit NVDA arose: program paths and accessing 32-bit data structures.
+In 64-bit Windows, there are at least two "program files" folders - one named "Program Files" for 64-bit programs and another named "Program Files (x86)" for 32-bit x86 apps.
+On 32-bit Windows, the "PROGRAMFILES" environment variable points to "Program Files" folder (for 32-bit apps), whereas it says either "Program Files" or "Program Files (x86)" on 64-bit Windows depending on the program itself is a 64-bit (former) or 32-bit (latter).

+When using 32-bit NVDA on 64-bit Windows, NVDA wil assume that the default program path is "Program Files (x86)".
+However, on 64-bit NVDA, default program path is "Program Files" - the location designed to house 64-bit apps.
+But as noted above, SPL suite are 32-bit apps, so how would a 64-bit NVDA access carts when it cannot access 32-bit (Program Files (x86)) app installation location?
+This was resolved by telling 64-bit NVDA to access the path pointed to by "PROGRAMFILES(x86)" environment variable.
+That way, cart banks, including the additional bank coming from Remote Studio (explained below) can be accessed.

+The second problem was more important as it involved accessing Studio track item contents.
+Due to changes between 32-bit and 64-bit operating systems, 64-bit programs must access 32-bit data differently than 64-bit.
+For Studio, this meant inability for 64-bit NVDA to announce playlist viewer list content.
+This was resolved by changing the way NVDA accessed 32-bit data structures.

+While 64-bit NVDA development and supporting it from the add-on were in the works, Remote Studio was also under development.
+Because Remote Studio is designed as a studio on the move with similar interface to Studio and limited in features, Remote Studio also includes its own cart bank separate from the local Studio (limited to twelve function keys (F1 through F12)).
+However, unlike the local Studio cart banks (described in detail in the previous sections), Remote Studio carts are stored differently - one line per cart slot in a separate file).
+Making matters complicated is the fact that Remote Studio carts can be either local cart (a file stored locally) or a Studio cart slot (playing a cart defined in Studio installed somewhere), so a way to differentiate between cart types wsa needed.

+The inability to access 32-bit program files data (files) from 64-bit NVDA was resolved in June 2025, but it would not be until September 2025 that 64-bit NVDA can announce 32-bit Studio interface contents.
+Supporting Remote Studio cart bank was done in a weekend in October, involving fundamental alterations to how Cart Explorer was entered and carts fetched and parsed.
+Together with accessing 32-bit program files data from 64-bit NVDA, Remote Studio cart bank support forms Cart Explorer version 4.

+Cart Explorer version 4 involved fundamental changes to the operation of Cart Explorer.
+First, due to differences between local and remote Studio cart banks storage, two separate functions are defined to handle local and remote Studio carts, respectively.
+The local Studio cart banks routine was separated from the overall Cart Explorer entry function, with the entry function deciding which routine to call asedbased on executable name (local Studio if splstudio.exe, remote cart bank parser if remotestudio.exe).
+Second, the Remote Studio cart bank function, originally based on the local Studio carts parser, was added to handle Remote Studio.
+Lastly, common parts of the two new functions were combined into the restructured Cart Explorer entry function.

+The Remote Studio cart bank parser works as follows:

+1. Checks if he Remote Studio data file exists, and if not, sets faulty carts flag to True (this caues NVDA to not enter Cart Explorer).
+2. The routine then reads the data file line by line, capturing a specific line range in a variable (CSV reader is internally used by the routine but the file itself is not a CSV file).
+3. If there is text for each line in the line range captured, NVDA will determine if this is a local cart or a Studio cart.
+If this is a local cart (file path), the base name of the file path (file name part) minus the extension is recorded.
+4. A Studio cart entry starts with an asterisk (*) and uses a two letter code for cart bank and a number (from 01 through 24) denoting cart bank position written in parentheses.
+NVDA will parse it, first separating the cart bank code and the cart position, retrieve the user-friendly name for the cart position from a list of cart keys, then use structural pattern matching to interpret cart bank code.
+This, together with the user-friendly cart position name, is combined to produce the Studio cart entry.
+5. Just like local Studio cart bank parser, Remote Studio cart entries are stored inside a map to be returned to the Studio app module.

 ### Few remarks

-Cart Explorer has come a long way; from a simple suggestion to the CSV parsing routine above to checking timestamps for cart assignment changes, Cart Explorer has changed to meet the needs of broadcasters using Studio and NVDA.
+Cart Explorer has come a long way; from a simple suggestion to the CSV parsing routine above to checking timestamps for cart assignment changes and working across two applications and 32-bit and 64-bit NVDA, Cart Explorer has changed to meet the needs of broadcasters using Studio and NVDA.
 I would like to improve this further in future releases (another suggestion I received was ability to specify cart file names for individual banks, and I'm thinking about implementing this in the near future).

 One of the things you may have noticed as you read this article so far is how I and other developers continue to research better ways of accomplishing something.
 You also saw a glimpse of how developers and users shape a feature and how much work is involved to bring a feature suggestion to life.
 These activities (research and feature development collaboration) are just two of the pillars of this add-on, and highlights how design philosophy and product development approach affects future course of product development.